Websites are built differently and demand different speed and performance optimization tactics.

 WP Rocket Performance Test

-The WP Rocket cache setting described in this post is the one that works for this site, making it easier to achieve excellent site speed and Core Web Vitals scores both on desktop and mobile PageSpeed Insights reports.
+The WP Rocket best setting described in this post works for this site.
+It makes it easier to achieve excellent site speed and Core Web Vitals scores on desktop and mobile PageSpeed Insights reports.

 Also, this post is not about regurgitating what’s on the developer’s website.

-Here is how fast this website loads for users.
+Here’s how most pages on my website perform in tools like PSI, GTmetrix, and other website performance testing platforms.
 You can see the speed index in the PSI test report.

-• Next, I switched from Astra Pro to Kadence, a more optimized and lightweight WordPress theme.
+- Next, I switched from Astra Pro to Kadence, a more optimized and lightweight WordPress theme.
 I strongly recommend you go with KadenceWP.
 Read my KadenceWP Versus Astra Pro to learn why it is a better theme.
+Updated 20/01/25: I switched to Astra Pro for design, flexibility, and customization reasons.

-• Finally, I installed WP Rocket to improve website speed and complement other optimization efforts.
+- Finally, I installed WP Rocket to improve website speed with the Astra theme and complement other optimization efforts.

-Now, let’s explore the plugin dashboard and the ideal WP Rocket setting review for your blog types.
+Explore the plugin dashboard and the recommended WP Rocket setting for your blog type.

 Dashboard